To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 We’ve chosen our top picks for airline pet carriers based on several factors, including quality and durability, good ventilation and other pet comfort features, safety features, carrying ease, pricing, customer feedback, and more.

-Best Overall: Sherpa Original Deluxe Pet Carrier Review
+Best Basic: Sherpa Original Deluxe Pet Carrier Review

 This Sherpa dog carrier for a plane is one of the most popular in-cabin airline-approved dog carriers for its fantastic features, reasonable price, and the company’s unique Guaranteed On-Board program.
 With this program, which partners with airlines such as American, Delta, United, and Southwest, you’ll be reimbursed for your flight cost and pet fees if you’re not allowed to board due to a carrier issue (this applies to the small and medium-sized Sherpa carriers only).